-BBS Young Adult Group: Monday, April 11 at 6:00 pm Eastern Time
+BBS Young Adult Group: Saturday, March 18, at 1:00 pm Eastern Time.

-BBS Parents Support Group: Monday, April 18 at 7:00 pm Central Time
+BBS Parents Support Group: Monday, March 27, at 7:00 pm Central Time.

 Please join us for the BBS parents support group this month.
 This group is facilitated by Maxie and David McGlohan and is geared toward parents of children with BBS from birth to age 18.
 But everyone is welcome to join in even if their loved one is older than 18.
-For this month’s call, we will as always discuss any topics that parents wish to discuss.
-We will also talk about ways to keep our kids busy and active on spring break and during the summer.
+We will as always discuss any topics that parents wish to discuss.
 We welcome any newly diagnosed families to offer information and support.
 This group is a safe place where parents can discuss any and all issues.
 David Sr is a dentist and I’m a family nurse practitioner so we are very comfortable discussing dental and medical topics.
 We look forward to connecting with and supporting each other during these difficult times.

-The group meets the third Monday of each month at 7:00 pm Central Time, using the Marshfield Clinic Zoom site.
+The group meets the fourth Monday of each month at 7:00 pm Central Time, using the Marshfield Clinic Zoom site.
 For more information, contact Maxie at email@example.com

 This group is an informal gathering for women who have BBS, ages 25 and up.
 It provides a place for sharing personal experiences, resources, and adaptive strategies, as well as for establishing interpersonal connections.
-The group meets by the Marshfield zoom site every third Wednesday at 7:00 pm Central Time.
+The group normally meets every third Wednesday at 7:00 pm Central Time on the Marshfield Zoom site (this month it has been moved up one week).
 For new members, before joining the group, contact Ellyn at email@example.com

-Facilitated by Jane Perry, this is a weekly group for individuals who are already signed up for Weight Watchers or are thinking about signing up, and would like to get together for more support, especially since so many of us in the BBS community are struggling with weight.
+Facilitated by Joelle Swyka, this is a weekly group for individuals who are using either Weight Watchers or My Fitness Pal to lose weight and would like to get together for more support, especially since so many of us in the BBS community are struggling with weight.
 The meetings are a great place to share ideas, recipes, and experiences, and to support each other throughout our weight management journey.
 The group meets using the Marshfield Clinic Zoom site.

-BBS Adult Discussion Group: Sunday, April 24, at 7:00 pm Central Time
+BBS Adult Discussion Group: Sunday, March 19, at 7:00 pm Central Time.

 This is a group for adults, both men and women, ages 25 and older.
 The purpose of the group is to provide adults with BBS with a collaborative forum to share their experiences, ideas and resources with one another, as well as to create interpersonal connections.
 The atmosphere is informal, and topics vary.
-The group meets by the Marshfield Clinic Zoom site every third Sunday at 7:00 pm Central Time.
+The group meets by the Marshfield Clinic Zoom site every third Sunday at 7:00 pm Central Time, except when holidays conflict.
 For new members, before joining the group, contact Ellyn at firstname.lastname@example.org

 Display in Latest News: Yes